Tractable Shapley Values and Interactions via Tensor Networks: METHOD

 \paragraph{From tensor map to TN probe.} Let $g$ be the multilinear TN map in Eq.~\eqref{eq:multi-map} realized by a coefficient tensor $\mathcal{T}\in\mathbb{R}^{2\times\cdots\times 2}$ (binary lifts), so that $g(\tilde{x}_1,\dots,\tilde{x}_n)=\mathcal{T}\times_1\tilde{x}_1\cdots\times_n\tilde{x}_n$.
 The selector action translates naturally to TN operations: applying $S_r(t)=\text{Diag}(t,1)$ to feature $r$ means contracting the $r$-th physical leg of $\mathcal{T}$ with $S_r(t)\tilde{x}_r$ instead of $\tilde{x}_r$.
 This process is illustrated in Figure~\ref{fig: tn-selectors}. \paragraph{Feature maps for enhanced surrogates} While the diagonal selector method works with binary features $[x_i, 1]^\top$, real-world functions often exhibit nonlinear behavior that binary encodings cannot capture.
 Feature maps let us build more expressive surrogates while preserving the multilinear structure \methodname requires.

 We lift each scalar feature $x_i$ to a vector $\tilde{x}_i \in \mathbb{R}^{d_i}$ via a feature map:

 It is important to notice that the surrogate remains multilinear in the lifted features $(\tilde{x}_1, \ldots, \tilde{x}_n)$.
-This means each $\phi_i$ can be nonlinear in $x_i$, but the tensor network operates multilinearly on the resulting channels.
+This means each $\phi_i$ can be nonlinear in $x_i$, but the tensor network operates multilinearly on the resulting channels. { Importantly, the multilinearity is not necessarily in the input space: it is assumed only after applying the per-feature lift $\phi_i$, so the surrogate can still represent highly nonlinear functions of the original inputs.}

 The bias coordinate provides a constant channel, allowing selectors to implement inclusion by passing $\phi(x_i)$ and exclusion by substituting the fixed value $1$, without changing the TN topology.
 Many feature maps can be used, including: \begin{itemize}[leftmargin=*, itemsep=0.1em] \item \text{Binary (default):} $d_i=2$, $\phi_i(x_i)=x_i$ , which is simple and efficient but has limited expressiveness \item \text{Polynomial:} $d_i=k+1$, $\phi_i(x_i)=[x_i, x_i^2, \ldots, x_i^k]^\top$, which can capture polynomial behavior \item \text{Fourier:} $d_i=2k + 1$, with components $\sin(j\omega x_i)$, $\cos(j\omega x_i)$, which can model periodic patterns \item \text{Learned (MLP):} $d_i=r$, $\phi_i(x_i)=[\psi_i^{\text{MLP}}(x_i)]^\top$, which is expressive and can adapt to data \end{itemize}